FAQ on the Code of Conduct for Leasing of Retail Premises in Singapore

 What is the Code of Conduct for Leasing of Retail Premises (CoC) in Singapore?

-It consists of a set of guidelines to provide guidance to tenants and landlords of Qualifying Retail Premises to enable a fair and balanced position in lease negotiations.
-You may download a copy of the CoC here.
+It consists of a set of guidelines and leasing principles to enable tenants and landlords of qualifying leases for retail premises to engage in fair and balanced lease negotiations.
+You may download a copy of the current version of the CoC in force here.

 What is the Fair Tenancy Industry Committee (FTIC)?